mxagar/elastic_search_guide/relevant_search/README.md

     - Own the extraction process!
   - Transform: enrich, analyses
     - Enrich = augment with info for relevant search
-      - clean
+      - Clean
-      - augment with ML features like sentiment, cluster
+      - Augment with ML features like sentiment, cluster
-      - merge external data, if available: metadata, etc.
+      - Merge external data, if available: metadata, etc.
     - Analysis: tokenization, filtering, etc.
       - We can tokenize also geolocations
       - Query and indexing analysis ust be the same
       - Be familiar with the analysis to improve search
       - Components of analysis
-        - character filtering: HTML tags
+        - Character filtering: HTML tags
-        - tokenization: usually, standard tokenizer
+        - Tokenization: usually, standard tokenizer
-        - token filtering: stop words
+        - Token filtering: stop words
       - Though: stemming maybe makes sense when you're creating inverted indices, but not so much when you're capturing the entire meaning; same for stop words
       - Payloads: metadata associated with tokens
-        - term positions
+        - Term positions
-        - term offsets: for fast highlights
+        - Term offsets: for fast highlights
-        - beware: it increases storage needs!
+        - Beware: it increases storage needs!
   - Load: index processed documents, i.e., place data into data structures
     - We need to decide which fields to index and which not!
       - Only indexed files will be searchable